-Go to Builds under Pipelines tab, edit the build pipeline SonarQube.
+Go to pipelines under Pipelines tab, edit the build pipeline SonarQube.
 This is a Java application and we are using Maven to build the code.
 And we are using SonarQube extension tasks to prepare analysis on SonarQube and publish Quality Gate results.

 Prepare Analysis Configuration task is to configure all the required settings before executing the build.
 Click + NEW to add SonarQube server endpoint.

 In the Add SonarQube service connection wizard enter the SonarQube server URL and SonarQube security token detials.
 If you don’t have SonarQube security token follow this to create one.
 And make sure SonarQube project name and project key are same as you entered while creating SonarQube project in Exercise 1.Note: The tokens are used to run analysis or invoke web services without access to the user’s actual credentials.

 Publish Quality Gate Result task is to display the Quality Gate status in the build summary.

 You will see that the build has succeeded but the associated SonarQube Quality Gate has failed.
 The count of bugs is also displayed under SonarQube Analysis Report.